spaceomid/Documentation/docs/Satellite Data Collector/Description.md

 ### Description

 This project is mobile application for collect data from mobile app. and sed to satellite.

 ### Technologies

-* React
+-   React

 ### Team

-* Mr. Zareie
+-   Mr. Zarei